Higher-Order Definitions

 Notice that my_map

-is a true higher-order relation.
+is a true higher-order relation with two higher-order parameters: F

 In particular, its second argument is not a singleton: